-We have grouped the shallow seismicity (depth less than 20 km) into 12 clusters depicted in Fig. 4: Iraklion basin, Kamilonisi basin, Gulf of Goekova, Kos, Astypalea, Mykonos, Amorgos, Columbo volcano, South and North Karpathos, Sigacik and Zante (not shown on map).
-They allow a fair image of the distribution of regional stress in the south-eastern Aegean at the crustal level.
-Table 1 gives an overview of the stress solutions obtained for each cluster.
+We have grouped the shallow seismicity (depth less than 20 km) into 12 clusters as depicted in Fig. 4: Iraklion basin, Kamilonisi basin, Gulf of Gökova, Kos, Astypalea, Mykonos, Amorgos, Columbo volcano, South and North Karpathos, Sigacik and Zante (not shown on map).
+In this way, average deviations of the slip direction from the resolved shear stress on the fault plane did not exceed 28°.
+The resulting stress solutions allow a fair image of the distribution of stress in the southeastern Aegean at the crustal level (Table 1).
 In general, the compressional principal axes dip steeply while the tensional and intermediate axes are subhorizontal.
-Notable exceptions are the clusters at Zante, S-Karpathos and Goekova.
-In the majority of cases,

-- the stress ratio R is less than 0.5 indicating a larger magnitude of compressive principal stress compared to tensional principal stresses.
+Notable exceptions are the clusters at Zante, S-Karpathos and Gökova.
+In the majority of cases, the stress ratio R is less than 0.5 indicating a larger magnitude of compressive principal stress compared to tensional principal stresses.
 Unfortunately, the stress ratio R does not allow any inferences on the ratio of compressive to tensional stress because it is independent of the isotropic part of the stress tensor.
-Hence, for example, a dominant vertical compressive principal stress could be caused either by gravity stresses - inside a vertically layered elastic crust or by additional compressive stress created by a magma upwelling in the mantle.
+Hence, for example, a dominant vertical compressive principal stress could be caused either by gravity stresses inside a vertically layered elastic crust or by additional compressive stress created by a magma upwelling in the mantle.
 In both cases, we would obtain the same stress ratio of R = 0.
-However, there are also clusters with $R \neq 0$ .
-If R < 0.5 the compressive principal stress dominates but tensional and intermediate principal stresses differ indicating a deviation of the stress field from that of a vertically layered elastic crust.
-Is R > 0.5, - the tensional principal stress is larger than the compressive ones.
+However, there are also clusters with $R \neq 0$.
+If R < 0.5, the compressive principal stress dominates but tensional and intermediate principal stresses differ, indicating a deviation of the stress field from that of a vertically layered elastic crust.
+Is R > 0.5, the tensional principal stress is larger than the compressive ones.
 Both cases indicate the action of some tectonic force on the crust.

 In the following we discuss the results of focal mechanism determination and stress inversion for each cluster.
-They are visualized by a composite figure displaying the distribution of T and P axes of the focal mechanisms, the 80 percent confidence regions of the 3 principal stress axes, the frequency distribution of R values among the 80 percent stress solutions closest to the preferred one and a graphial representation of the stress tensor.
+They are visualized by a composite figure displaying the distribution of T and P axes of the focal mechanisms, the 80 % confidence regions of the three principal stress axes, the frequency distribution of R values among the 80 % stress solutions closest to the preferred one and a graphical representation of the stress tensor.

-5 6.1.1 Amorgos
+4.1.1 Amorgos and Andros-Mykonos

 The biggest number of focal mechanisms in this study is available for the Amorgos fault zone region.
-The 72 focal mechnisms can be explained by a single stress solutions with a small average angular misfit of 23.6° (Fig. 5).
-The P axes of the focal mechanisms tend to dip steeply while the T axes are close to horizontal with an accumulation in the NS-direction.
+The 72 focal mechanisms can be explained by a single stress solution with a small average angular misfit of 23.6° (Fig. 5).
+The P axes of the focal mechanisms tend to dip steeply while the T axes are close to horizontal with an accumulation in the N-S direction.
 The tensional and compressional stress axes are well determined with concentrated confidence regions while the intermediate stress axis is less well constrained.
 Compressional stress slightly dominates and is directed subvertical with a dip of 62°.
 The tensional axis is close to horizontal with a dip of 12°.
 Its orientation is about NNW-SSE with an azimuth of 155°.
 The distribution of stress ratio values also indicates a well-constrained value of around 0.3.
-Stress directions and stress ratio are indicate a normal faulting regime.
-Maximum tangential stress is reached either on rather steeply SE-dipping planes striking SW-NE or WE-striking planes dipping at about 45° towards north.
+Stress directions and stress ratio indicate a normal faulting regime.
+Maximum tangential stress is reached either on rather steeply SE-dipping planes striking SW-NE or W-E-striking planes dipping at about 45° towards north.
 These results are consistent with the general SW-NE trend of the Amorgos fault zone and the preferred occurrence of normal faulting earthquakes.
+A similar result with a tensional axis slightly rotated to the west was found for the Andros-Mykonos cluster described in the Appendix (Fig. A6).